Pysanky – Watercolor by My Sister, Nanci Yermakoff, 2000.

 The eggs (pysanky) are quite an art form.
 The style of egg-painting is different in each country (Russia, Ukraine, Belarus et. al.), but perhaps the most beautiful are the Ukrainian batik (wax-resist dyed) eggs.
 Continue reading →

-Growing up in a Belarusian family, we always had fresh ham, or Buzhenina, for Easter.
-It didn’t look or taste like most Easter hams, because it was a fresh ham.
+Growing up in a Belarusian family, we always had Russian-style “fresh ham”, or Buzhenina, for Easter.
+It didn’t look or taste like most Easter hams, because it was a “fresh ham”.
 In which case, was it really a ham???
 Continue reading →

 In the years before World War I, social unrest was escalating in Belarus, Russia.
 The Bolsheviks (precursor to the Communist Party of the Soviet Union) were gaining traction, and the economy was failing.
 Continue reading →